 …it’s nonsense to focus on women if you’re trying to get rid of abortions.
 Abortion is the “cure” for an unwanted pregnancy.
 If you want to stop abortions, you need to prevent the “disease” – meaning, unwanted pregnancies.
 And the only way to do that, is by focusing on men

-I was thinking, well, why, why not birth control?
-And I instantly knew why: I’ve been on every type of birth control and I hate every single one I’ve been.
+I was thinking, well, why not birth control?
+And I instantly knew why: I’ve been on every type of birth control and I hate every single one I’ve been on.
 I love them.
 I’m so grateful that I was able to control when I chose to have babies.
 And I did control that every time, that was always a choice, but they always had side effects that were really, really horrific for me.
-And beyond that, the side effects that we don’t really think of, like not physical side effects, but just the time it takes to maintain your prescription and go visit the doctor and you have new insurance or don’t have insurance, or, you know, is this doctor in your insurance network?
-All that kind of.
+And beyond that, the side effects that we don’t really think of, not physical side effects, but just the time it takes to maintain your prescription and go visit the doctor and you have new insurance or don’t have insurance, or, you know, is this doctor in your insurance network?
+All that.

 It just seemed like so much work until we knew we were done and my husband got a vasectomy and I was like, Oh, this is amazing!
 This is amazing.
 No side effects for him.
 All my stress gone.
 I don’t have to ever think about this again.
 It’s just beautiful and so much less expensive, so much less maintenance.
 I mean, you never have to think about it again.

 Anyway.
-So back to this, the thread was just like… I could instantly see how women could get pregnant or wouldn’t be on birth control because it can be really hard to get birth control.
-Money-wise time-wise, physical response wise.
-It can just be really hard.
-And then I also understand the power dynamic among men and women, which is not great in a patriarchal society ever, but even worse in the bedroom, or it can be.
+So back to this, the thread was… I could instantly see how women could get pregnant or wouldn’t be on birth control because it can be really hard to get birth control.
+Money-wise, time-wise, physical response-wise.
+It can be really hard.
+And then I also understand the power dynamic among men and women, which is not great in a patriarchal society ever, but even worse in the bedroom.
 I think men are raised with the idea that sex is for men and the pleasure of sex is for men, and for women it’s secondary if they experienced it at all.
-It’s just not the thing.
 I mean, it’s not like anyone ever talked to me about condoms.

 As a kid I don’t remember a lot of conversations about it, but I definitely understood as I was getting into adulthood that condoms were a joke and that men didn’t want to use condoms.
-And that, somehow, sex was going to be is horrible for years.
+And that, somehow, sex was going to be horrible for years.
 I had all these bad associations with condoms, you know?
 It’s pretty pervasive in our culture.
-I’m sure there were movies or TVs or some jokes somewhere or something that I saw, but all these thoughts came together and I was like, Okay, it’s hard for me to get birth control.
+I’m sure there were movies or TV shows or something that I saw, but all these thoughts came together and I was like, Okay, it’s hard for me to get birth control.